 What Good Looks Like

 In order for countries and businesses to truly harness the full potential of carbon markets for climate change, greater transparency and traceability in the market is required.
-One solution that has been mooted is the application of blockchain technology to allow for all carbon transaction data to be displayed on a singular registry – something that STACS’ blockchain-based ESGpedia platform offers.
+One solution that has been mooted is the application of digital technology to allow for all carbon transaction data to be displayed on a single registry – something that STACS’s AI-powered ESGpedia platform offers.
 Such application of data, through technology, unlocks different possibilities for different personas along the carbon credit value chain.

 For Project Developers and Verifiers